mantidproject/mantid/dev-docs/source/EventWorkspaceDev.rst

 performs an operation and outputs a new workspace, the WorkspaceFactory will create a :ref:`Workspace2D` *copy* of your Event Workspace's histogram representation.
-If you attempt to change an Event Workspace's Y or E data in place, you will get an error message, since that is not possible.
+If you attempt to change an Event Workspace's Y or E data in place, you will get an ``NotImplementedError`` raised, since that is not possible.

 A Note about Thread Safety
 ##########################